cabforum/smime/SBR.md

 **Certification Authority (or CA)**: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
 The term applies equally to both Root CAs and Subordinate CAs.

+**Certification Authority Authorization (or CAA**)**: From [RFC 8659](http://tools.ietf.org/html/rfc8659): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify one or more Certification Authorities (CAs) authorized to issue certificates for that domain name.
+CAA Resource Records allow a public CA to implement additional controls to reduce the risk of unintended certificate mis-issue."

 **Certificate Data**: Certificate requests and data related thereto (whether obtained from the Applicant or otherwise) in the CA's possession or control or to which the CA has access.

 **Certificate Management Process**: Processes, practices, and procedures associated with the use of keys, software, and hardware, by which the CA verifies Certificate Data, issues Certificates, maintains a Repository, and revokes Certificates.